qeeqbox/social-analyzer/README.md

   --username   E.g. johndoe, john_doe or johndoe9999

 Optional Arguments:
-  --websites   Website or websites separated by space E.g. youtube, tiktok or tumblr --mode       Analysis mode E.g.fast -> FindUserProfilesFast, slow -> FindUserProfilesSlow or special -> FindUserProfilesSpecial
+  --websites    A website or websites separated by space E.g. youtube, tiktokor tumblr --mode        Analysis mode E.g.fast -> FindUserProfilesFast, slow -> FindUserProfilesSlow or special -> FindUserProfilesSpecial
-  --output     Show the output in the following format: json -> json output for integration or pretty -> prettify the output --options    Show the following when a profile is found: link, rate, title or text --method     find -> show detected profiles, get -> show all profiles regardless detected or not, both -> combine find & get
+  --output      Show the output in the following format: json -> json outputfor integration or pretty -> prettify the output --options     Show the following when a profile is found: link, rate, titleor text --method      find -> show detected profiles, get -> show all profiles regardless detected or not, all -> combine find & get
   --filter      Filter detected profiles by good, maybe or bad, you can do combine them with comma (good,bad) or use all --profiles    Filter profiles by detected, unknown or failed, you can do combine them with comma (detected,failed) or use all
-  --extract    Extract profiles, urls & patterns if possible --metadata   Extract metadata if possible (pypi QeeqBox OSINT) --trim       Trim long strings
+  --countries   select websites by country or countries separated by space as: us br ru --top         select top websites as 10, 50 etc...[--websites is not needed] --extract     Extract profiles, urls & patterns if possible --metadata    Extract metadata if possible (pypi QeeqBox OSINT) --trim        Trim long strings
+  --gui         Reserved for a gui (Not implemented) --cli         Reserved for a cli (Not needed)

 Listing websites & detections:
   --list        List all available websites

 Setting:
   --headers     Headers as dict
   --logs_dir    Change logs directory
   --timeout     Change timeout between each request --silent      Disable output to screen
 ```

 ## Open Shell